Charles

 Estimated time: 1 minute

-Download the free Chrome extension source files from this link (you will need to sign up for an account).
+Download the free Chrome extension source files from (you will need to sign up for an account).

 Once you've downloaded the files, unzip them: